 MY MATERIALS

-In preparation for the creation of a new book, I enjoy the process of collecting found objects, old photographs, and other supporting visual images that capture my attention.
+In preparation for the creation of a new book, I enjoy the process of collecting found objects, old photographs, and other supporting visual images.
 During my daily walks in the woods and along the lake shores, I gather moss, fungi, lichen, tree bark, drift wood, and stones to incorporate into my work.

 The upcycled books I use in my art come from my local used book sale.
 Most often, I go on my book hunt the last day of the sale, to recover interesting books that would otherwise be recycled.